It’s the most famous triumphal arch in Portugal, and in this post, you’ll discover some interesting facts about the Rua Augusta Arch.

 3. It was built for a special occasion

 The construction of the Rua Augusta Arch started in the year 1755, which was the year that the 1755 Lisbon earthquake happened.
 The earthquake had a magnitude of 8.4 and over 10,000 people lost their lives.

 This catastrophic event flattened the entire city and a subsequent tsunami and multiple fires caused further extensive damage as well.

-The monument that us now the Rua Augusta Arch was built in order to commemorate the city’s reconstruction following this tragic event.
+The monument that is now the Rua Augusta Arch was built to commemorate the city’s reconstruction following this tragic event.

 4. The original plan wasn’t to build a triumphal arch

 One of the most interesting facts about the Rua Augusta Arch is that it originally wasn’t a triumphal arch but another sort of monument.